City Slab Horror

 City Slab Horror is the fifth studio album by the Australian experimental pop music group Severed Heads.
-First released in 1985 through Ink Records, it is the second major label album the group has ever released, following the 1983 album Since the Accident.
+First released in 1985 through Ink Records, it was their second major label album release, following 1983's Since the Accident.
 The track "Goodbye Tonsils" was released as a single to promote the album, which met favorable reviews from some critics and no reviews at all from the vast majority of the remaining critics.

 Reception

 Andy Hurt of Sounds magazine wrote that it is "one of the most accomplished, complete works in recent years" and gave the record 4.5 stars out of five.
 Another reviewer commented that "with [City Slab Horror], the Heads have cemented their place at the forefront of the electronic experimentalists".

 Track listing

 All songs written by Paul Deering and Tom Ellard unless indicated.